Pete Fairbanks

-Peter Anderson Fairbanks (born December 16, 1993) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Texas Rangers and Tampa Bay Rays.
+Peter Anderson Fairbanks (born December 16, 1993) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the Texas Rangers and Tampa Bay Rays.
 Fairbanks was drafted by the Rangers in the ninth round of the 2015 MLB draft.
 He debuted in MLB for the Rangers in 2019 but was traded to the Rays later that season.
-He served as the Rays' closer.

 Amateur career

 Fairbanks attended Webster Groves High School in Webster Groves, Missouri.
 He underwent Tommy John surgery during his junior year of high school.
 Fairbanks attended the University of Missouri and played college baseball for the Tigers from 2013 through 2015.
-At Missouri, he pitched for the Hyannis Harbor Hawks of the Cape Cod Baseball League in the summers of 2013 and 2014.
+During his college years, he pitched for the Hyannis Harbor Hawks of the Cape Cod Baseball League in the summers of 2013 and 2014.

 Professional career

 Texas Rangers

-Fairbanks was drafted by the Texas Rangers in the ninth round, with the 258th overall selection, of the 2015 MLB draft.
-He spent his debut season of 2015 with the Spokane Indians of the Class A Short Season Northwest League, going 1–2 with a 3.14 ERA over 57 innings.
-He spent the 2016 season with the Hickory Crawdads of the Class A South Atlantic League, going 4–5 with a 4.88 ERA in 101 innings.
-He opened the 2017 season with the Down East Wood Ducks of the Class A-Advanced Carolina League, going 2–1 with a 5.79 ERA in 18.2 innings.
+Fairbanks was selected by the Texas Rangers in the ninth round, 258th overall, of the 2015 MLB draft.
+He spent his debut season of 2015 with the Spokane Indians of the Low-A Northwest League, going 1–2 with a 3.14 ERA over 57 innings.
+He spent the 2016 season with the Hickory Crawdads of the Single-A South Atlantic League, going 4–5 with a 4.88 ERA in 101 innings.
+He opened the 2017 season with the Down East Wood Ducks of the High-A Carolina League, going 2–1 with a 5.79 ERA in 18 2/3 innings.
 Fairbanks suffered a second torn UCL and underwent Tommy John surgery a second time during the 2017 season.
-The injury caused him to miss the rest of the 2017 and the entire 2018 season.
+The injury caused him to miss the rest of the season as well as the entire 2018 season.
 Fairbanks returned to action in 2019 as a relief pitcher, being assigned to Down East to open the season.
 He went 1–0 with a 2.92 ERA with 15 strikeouts in 12 innings for them.
 On May 9, he was promoted to the Frisco RoughRiders of the Texas League.
 He went 1–0 with a 0.00 ERA and 14 strikeouts in 7 innings for them.
 On May 29, he was promoted to the Nashville Sounds of the Triple-A Pacific Coast League.

-On June 8, Fairbanks's contract was selected and he was promoted to the major leagues for the first time.
+On June 8, Fairbanks' contract was selected and he was promoted to the major leagues for the first time.
 He made his major league debut on June 9, recording three strikeouts over two scoreless innings of relief.